Lisa Gleim, AFC, ASMA, AWA, IAPS/MC, PSA, SPS

 Lisa is a Member of Excellence, Signature Member and past President (2016-18) of the Southeastern Pastel Society (SPS); Master Circle Member of the International Association of Pastel Societies (IAPS/MC); Signature Member and Board Member of the American Women Artists (AWA); Signature Member of the American Society of Marine Artists (ASMA), Artists For Conservation (AFC) and Pastel Society of American (PSA); Elected Member of the Audubon Artists; Fellow and Associate Board Member of the American Artists Professional League; Full Member of the Catharine Lorillard Wolfe Art Club; Associate Member of the Allied Artists of America and American Impressionist Society; and a co-founder of the Atlanta Fine Arts League.

-Lisa's work is represented by Cheryl Newby Gallery, Creighton Block Gallery, Atlanta Artist Collective, Lovetts Gallery, Portraits Inc., and has been sold through One Kings Lane, Serena & Lily, Beverly McNeil Gallery, and Saatchi Art
+Lisa's work is represented by Cheryl Newby Gallery, Beverly McNeil Gallery, Atlanta Artist Collective, Lovetts Gallery, Portraits Inc., and has been sold through One Kings Lane, Serena & Lily, and Saatchi Art